-What if I still need my High School Diploma or GED?
+What if I still need my High School Diploma?

-You can jumpstart your career-training program while working on your GED!
-Our GED classroom will help get you through the preparation period faster and all the while, you can progress through your career-training program, too.
+You can jumpstart your career-training program while working on your high school diploma!
+Our adult education programs will help get you through the preparation period faster and all the while, you can progress through your career-training program, too.
 If you are in a hurry to start training for your career, call us or stop by the Career Navigator office in Building A to apply.
-GED classes start regularly so there is no reason to put it off!
+High school diploma classes start regularly so there is no reason to put it off!